 Why do people say GFI instead of GFCI?

-GFI is often used instead of GFCI due to its simplicity, ease of pronunciation, and common usage in referring to individual receptacles.
+People often use GFI instead of GFCI because it’s simpler and more commonly used for outlets.
 However, both terms represent the same device, the Ground Fault Circuit Interrupter.

-Do you need GFI or GFCI in bathroom?
+Do you need GFI or GFCI in the bathroom?

 Absolutely!
-Having GFI (single outlet protection) or GFCI (multiple outlet protection) in bathrooms is crucial.
+It is important to have GFI or GFCI in bathrooms for outlet protection.
 Use a GFCI on the first receptacle on the circuit to protect all outlets.

 What is a GFI outlet used for?